 PRO TIP: Be aware that the State Of Hawaii has banned all sunscreens that oxybenzone, which has been proven to kill coral reefs.
 While you can purchase really gooey reef safe liquids ahead of time on the mainland, the do sell reef safe sprays locally at the Big Island stores for a reasonable.

-Overall, Kealakekua Bay is the 6th most popular snorkel dive spot of all 7 snorkeling dives in Big Island.
-Several of the better snorkeling spots are nearby Kealakekua Bay including Kahalu'u Beach Park and Honaunau Bay.
+Overall, Kealakekua Bay is the 1st most popular snorkel dive spot of all 28 snorkeling dives in Big Island.
+Several of the better snorkeling spots are nearby Kealakekua Bay including Honaunau Bay, Ke'Ei Beach, Manta Ray Night Snorkel, Kahalu'u Beach Park, Manini Beach and Ho'okena Beach Park.

 © 1997-2022 · SNORKELINGDIVES.COM · All Rights Reserved.